Annual Tariff/Copyright Forms

 • Credits from the previous year overpayments (if applicable)

-Note to internet-only stations: You are required to pay tariff 1B and only the Additional Webstreams portion of the SOCAN Reproduction Rights tariff (that’s a $4 flat rate).
-You do not need to fill out parts B and C on the Reproduction tab.
-If the forms don’t calculate properly when you don’t fill out those parts, you can write in the numbers by hand or contact the NCRA office for assistance.
+Note to internet-only stations: You are required to pay tariff 1B and only the Additional Webstreams portion of the SOCAN Reproduction Rights tariff (that’s a $4 flat rate out of a total $100 flat rate with the other $96 going to CMRRA).
+You do not need to fill out any other portions of the Reproduction tab.
+If you have any trouble with the forms, contact the NCRA/ANREC office for assistance.

 CMRRA Non-Commercial Radio – Reproduction [Details]